jaybrown0/sandals777/README.md

 This Python scipt will extract and print the Sandals report code along with the Sandals Room Code for the 7-7-7 deals that are listed on their [website](https://www.sandals.com/specials/?scroll=best-value-suites) - sandals.com !

+The code for the capability to write the results to an Excel file can be found in the `feature/excel` branch

 ## Requirements

 Pyhton3